‘Days Of Our Lives’ Spoilers: Fans Forced To Say Goodbye To Chad & Abby

 — Days of our Lives (@nbcdays) February 9, 2019

-The pair have become a huge favorite among Days of our Lives fans, who will be very sad to see the pair leave the soap opera.
+The pair have become a huge favorite among Days of our Lives fans, who will be very sad to see the couple leave the soap opera.
 It seems that following casting changes and shake ups, that the show decided it would be better to have the young DiMera family simply leave Salem instead of try to figure out a way to keep the characters in town.

 Now the soap will be down yet another DiMera, and with Stefan’s future seemingly up in the air at DOOL, fans may be seriously seeing a major DiMera drought in the future.